Getty Images/iStockphoto

 Fake news is not new, but the rate at which it can spread is.
 Many people have a hard time sorting real news from fake news on the internet, causing confusion.

 One of the main problems with this digital barricade is the spreading of disinformation.
 Russians receive false information, such as the assertion that Ukraine is the aggressor in this conflict.
-This digital isolation enables Russia to clamp down on information not following the government line.
-Russia recently passed a censorship law preventing journalists, websites and other sources from publishing what government authorities deem as disinformation.

-Social media is becoming a more common way for readers to get their news and information.
-However, not all information on these sites can be trusted.
 Disinformation can cause mistrust, as its main goal is deception.
-Disinformation can spread through bots, bias, sharing and hackers.
-Keep reading to learn 10 ways to spot disinformation on social media.
+And it can spread through bots, bias, sharing and hackers.
+Keep reading to learn 11 ways to spot disinformation on social media.

 What is fake news?

 Fake news is articles that are intentionally false and designed to manipulate the readers' perceptions of events, facts, news and statements.
 The information looks like news but either cannot be verified or did not happen.
-This fabricated information often mimics the real news media, without credibility and accuracy.
+This fabricated information often mimics the real news media without credibility and accuracy.

-• information not found on other sites
+- Information not found on other sites.

-• information that comes from a fake site
+- Information that comes from a fake site.

-• stories that appeal to emotions instead of stating facts
+- Stories that appeal to emotions instead of stating facts.

-Categories of fake news include:
+Categories of fake news include the following:

-• Propaganda.
+- Propaganda.
 This spreads information, rumors or ideas to harm an institution, country, group of people or individual -- typically for political gain.

-• Biased/slanted news.
+- Biased/slanted news.
 This attracts readers to confirm their own biases and beliefs.

-• Satire.
+- Satire.
 This creates fake news stories for parody and entertainment.

-• Misleading headlines.
-These stories may not be completely false but are distorted with misleading headlines and small snippets displayed in newsfeeds.
+- Misleading headlines.
+These stories may not be completely false but are distorted with misleading headlines and small snippets displayed in news feeds.

 Fake news is harmful because it can create misunderstanding and confusion on important issues.
 Spreading false information can intensify social conflict and stir up controversy.
 These stories can also cause mistrust.